ongtiongheng/openwrt-or-lede-mwan3-passive-active/README.md

-# openwrt-or-lede-mwan3-passive-active
+# Openwrt-or-lede with mwan3, instead of balancing, you use it as passive-active
-A working active-passive mutlihoming soho router w/o BGP
+i.e.  mutlihoming soho router w/o BGP

 Simple setup your OpenWRT/LEDE router